jonathanbridges/secret-santa/README.md

 After some iterative and conditional magic, we generate the assignments to the console.
 You can view the progress of the program in the log.

 ### How do I run this?
 If you have node installed, run the JavaScript file from the command line.
-Otherwise, copy the code in the secret_santa.js file, go to jsbin, and click the "Run" button.
+Otherwise, copy the code in the secret_santa.js file, go to jsbin, paste into the "JavaScript" pane, and click the "Run" button.